RangerRhino23/PyBlog-Website/Blog-Ideas.md

 * How to setup Visual Studio Code - DONE

-* Installing modules and using them correctly. - Bailey Working on
+* Installing modules and using them correctly. - DONE

 * simple python logic, for loops, while loops etc. - DONE